 “—communities, loose associations of amateur scholars and technical that believe information wants be free.
 Your brother and friends belong to one.
 He and friends, and their friends, know enough of the I’ve just outlined to believe that the metaphor literal.
 They’re mostly harmless, but your brother found book real power. stole the merchandise from the initial thieves, who then turned one another.”

 Fingers in ashtray.
 Sal shuddered.

-“He brought the book home. friends kicked him out. he your apartment.
+“He brought the book home. friends kicked him out. he went your apartment.
 When we followed there, book him escape.
 He opened it.
 Ordinarily ah, demon’s control over your brother would have been limited its first hours.
-We underestimated the of study. had necessary languages, right frame of mind, and no tools to resist possession.
+We underestimated the depth of study. had the necessary languages, right frame of mind, and no tools to resist possession.
 The Hand jumped into him. must have left the homunculus at his apartment keep watch, to retrieve needed materials and information.
-He controlled it through the in townhouse.”
+He controlled it through the book the townhouse.”

 “Was the, whatsit, Liber Manum?
 Did close